 Gradle is the preferred way to build BoofCV.
 Complete instructions are contained in the boofcv/README.md.
 To compile BoofCV and output all of its jars simply do the following:

-After it downloads all the dependencies it will output the gars to boofcv/libraries directory.
-It will also include dependencies for classes in 'main'.
+It will download dependencies, compile, and save the jars to to boofcv/libraries directory.
 Dependencies for 'integration' are omitted since they can be quite large.
 If you don't have Gradle installed you can invoke the boofcv/gradlew or boofcv/gradle.bat scripts instead, depending if you're on Linux/MacOS or Windows.